oxelf/flutter_customizable_flashcards/README.md

 `backGradient`: takes a gradient as a parameter to show on the back of the card. (default: null)

+`borderRadius`: takes a border radius as a parameter to set the border radius of the card. (default: 20)

+`border`: takes a border as a parameter for the case you want to have a border. (default: null)

 ## callbacks
 `ontap`: takes a function as a parameter to call when the card is tapped. (required)